markshames27/vibe-mockup/README.md

 **Output**: User flow diagram and screen list

 ### 3. Mockup Generation (mockup-generation.md)
-Creates detailed, mobile-first mockup specifications for each screen.
-References components from [ui.shadcn.com](https://ui.shadcn.com) for consistent, accessible design.
+Creates detailed, mobile-first mockup specifications for each screen and generates a clickable HTML prototype using Tailwind CSS and Alpine.js.
+This LLM-optimized stack ensures accurate code generation and professional results.

 **Duration**: 30-60 minutes
-**Output**: Complete mockup specifications for all screens
+**Output**: Complete mockup specifications, interactive clickable prototype (HTML files), and screenshots

 ## How to Use the Workflow